sourcefrog/aoc2019/doc/aoc20.md

 Actually, perhaps it's easier to read it into a 2d matrix of chars, then parse from that - will make it a little easier to deal with finding letters above/below each other.

+...

+Did one initial step of finding the labels and the squares that they mark.

+It seems like it'd never be interesting to walk anywhere other than the shortest path between two portals...
+On the other hand a two-stage search seems harder to implement.

+One way to describe this would be as a list of squares that are one step from each other: either vacant `.` squares, or portal edges.
+Then we could do a shortest-path-first search through these.